jsenv/core/README.md

 ## Example

-The `@dmail/assert` module is emblematic of what jsenv can do:
+`@dmail/assert` is a npm package meant to be used either on front-end or back-end environment.
+This means two things:

-- It can be used on browsers and node.js.
+- it has to be executable in both browsers and node.js,
-- It needs to run unit tests on a browser and node.js.
+- it would like to run unit tests on a browser and node.js.

-- It needs to export bundle that can be used inside a browser or node.js.
+For that reason the project is good use case for jsenv.<br />

-Link to `@dmail/assert` on github https://github.com/dmail/assert.<br />
+I encourage you to check of `@dmail/assert` to see how it uses jsenv.

-I encourage you to check its [package.json scripts](https://github.com/dmail/assert/blob/3a308d2e78b9ea217807e27ed4597fbf71f3903f/package.json#L38-L52).
+Link to package.json scripts source: https://github.com/dmail/assert/blob/3a308d2e78b9ea217807e27ed4597fbf71f3903f/package.json#L38-L52